dreamyguy/react-add-to-calendar/README.md

 The `master` branch contains the latest version of the Add to Calendar component.
 To start your example app, you can run `npm start`.
 This starts a simple webserver on http://localhost:8080.

 You can run `npm test` to execute the test suite and linters.
 To help you develop the component I’ve set up some tests that covers the basic functionality (can be found in  `/tests`).
 I highly recommend you add tests when you’re adding new functionality.

-### The examples
-The examples are hosted within the docs folder and are ran in the simple add that loads the Add to Calendar button.
-To extend the examples with a new example, you can simply duplicate one of the existing examples and change the unique properties of your example.

 ## License